sgabriel-santos/productRegistration/api/README.md

 ### 1.1 Installing project dependencies
 - Open cmd in the `productRegistration\api` directory
-- Create a python virtual enviroment with: "py -m venv venv"
+- Create a python virtual enviroment with: `py -m venv venv`
 - Open the virtual enviroment with: `venv\Scripts\activate` (on Windows)
 - Install the project dependencies with: `pip install -r requirements.txt`